 Busby flaked out and soon it was just Poppy by herself watching the colourful display.
 It was another of those moments when 'what might have been' takes over and breaks a Mummy's heart!
 It should have been Poppy and her big sister together at those railings!
 I watched that little girl in the bobble hat standing alone and my heart literally broke!
 I heard it cracking and the pieces dropping to the floor!
 And just like that I was right back in that heartache all over again, will this place never leave me, this place where my soul cries out, yelling the same things over and over again...My child has SMS, this can't be right, this isn't what we planned, this is so unfair, I can't bear this!

 So did we enjoy the day, yes it was magical, it was wonderful, it was our normal!
-Did we find it hard, yeah, it was too hard really for anybody to cope with without going insane... that our normal as well.
+Did we find it hard, yeah, it was too hard really for anybody to cope with without going insane... that my normal as well.
 Did we laugh and create wonderful memories, yes, whilst also crying and feeling broken hearted at times within the crazy mix of events that make up our everyday...this too our normal!

 On the drive home Tilly grinned and yelled that she had had the best time and her smile melted my heart!
 And just like that I became once more the most blessed mummy in the whole world.
 Life for sure is a circle, hold on tight, loop the loop and magic will always eventually come back into play!
 What a ride!